sentrip/AutoTouchPlus/README.rst

 Installation
 ------------
 To install this file, there are 3 methods.
-For ease of installation, all of the modules in AutoTouchPlus are compiled into a single file - "AutoTouchPlus.lua" - that can be imported in a lua script.
+For ease of installation, all of the modules in AutoTouchPlus are compiled into a single file - "AutoTouchPlus.lua" - that can be imported.
 When installed just run "tests.lua" to ensure everything works and you're ready to go!

+|

 Fastest and simplest method:

 * Copy the raw text from "install.lua" and paste it into a new script in AutoTouch.
-Then just save and run the script and you're ready!
+Then just save and run the script!

 Second, more complicated method:

 * Run the following commands on your computer (requires git and scp)

 .. code-block:: shell

   PHONE_IP=<YOUR.PHONES.IP.ADDRESS>